wp-plugins/wp-print-friendly/readme.txt

 Extends WordPress' template system to support printer-friendly templates for posts, pages, and custom post types.
 Uses WP standard template naming to support templates on a post-type basis.
 Supports printing paged posts on single page.
 Adds nice URLs for printer-friendly pages.

+**IMPORTANT**: There are certain plugins that may interfere with this plugin's functionality.
+See the **FAQ** for more information.

 == Installation ==

 1. Upload wp-print-friendly.php to /wp-content/plugins/.
 2. Activate plugin through the WordPress Plugins menu.
-3. Navigate to Options > Permalinks and click 'Save Changes' to update navigation.
+3. Navigate to Options > Permalinks and click *Save Changes* to update navigation.

 == Frequently Asked Questions ==

 = Print links don't work =
-First, navigate to Options > Permalinks in WP Admin and click 'Save Changes.'
-If links still don't appear, visit http://www.thinkoomph.com/plugins-modules/wp-print-friendly/ and leave a comment detailing the problem.
+First, navigate to Options > Permalinks in WP Admin, click *Save Changes*, and try again.

+If clicking on a print link takes you back to the post or page where the link appeared, see the **Known Plugin Conflicts** item below.

+If, after reviewing the remaining FAQ, you are still experiencing problems, visit [http://www.thinkoomph.com/plugins-modules/wp-print-friendly/](http://www.thinkoomph.com/plugins-modules/wp-print-friendly/) and leave a comment detailing the problem.

 = How should I name print templates? =
-Print templates should be prefixed with 'wpf' and follow WordPress template conventions from there.
-To use one template for all contexts unless otherwise specified, name your template 'wpf.php.'
-For custom post types, 'wpf-[post type name].php' will be used for that post type.
-Similarly, 'wpf-home.php' will load that template for the front page of your site.
+Print templates should be prefixed with *wpf* and follow WordPress template conventions from there.
+To use one template for all contexts unless otherwise specified, name your template *wpf.php.* For custom post types, *wpf-[post type name].php* will be used for that post type.
+Similarly, *wpf-home.php* will load that template for the front page of your site.
 The plugin includes a default template that may suit many needs.

 = How do I add a print link to my templates? =
 The function `wpf_the_print_link` will add a link to the print-friendly version of whatever page it appears on.
 This function accepts the following arguments:

-* $page_link: Set to true to add a link to the current page in a paged post in addition a to a link for the entire post.
+* **$page_link**: Set to true to add a link to the current page in a paged post in addition a to a link for the entire post.
-* $link_text: Set to text that should appear for the print link.
-Defaults to "Print this post"
+* **$link_text**: Set to text that should appear for the print link.
+Defaults to *Print this post*.
-* $class: Specifies the CSS class for the print link.
-Defaults to "print_link"
+* **$class**: Specifies the CSS class for the print link.
+Defaults to *print_link*.
-* $page_link_separator: If $page_link is true, specifies what separator will appear between the print link for the entire post and the print link for the current page of the post.
+* **$page_link_separator**: If $page_link is true, specifies what separator will appear between the print link for the entire post and the print link for the current page of the post.
-* $page_link_text: If $page_link is true, specifies what text will appear for the print link for the current page.
-Defaults to "Print this page"
+* **$page_link_text**: If $page_link is true, specifies what text will appear for the print link for the current page.
+Defaults to *Print this page*.
-* $link_target: If set to "new", print links will open in a new window.
+* **$link_target**: If set to "new", print links will open in a new window.

+= Known Plugin Conflicts =
+This plugin is known to conflict with certain plugins, many pertaining to SEO and permalinks.
+Conflicting plugins include, but are not limited to, the following:

+* **WordPress SEO by Yoast:** This plugin's `Permalink` options, particularly *Redirect attachment URL's to parent post URL* and *Redirect ugly URL's to clean permalinks.
+(Not recommended in many cases!)*, interfere with WP Print Friendly's ability to display print templates.
+Both must be disabled, and the site's rewrite rules regenerated (by visiting Options > Permalinks and clicking *Save Changes*), for WP Print Friendly to function.

 == Changelog ==